 All students must meet the program admission requirements in order to participate.
 Further details are listed below.
 In addition, two programs require a minimum CGPA at the time of application:

-- Science Abroad: Admission is based on CGPA, response to a questionnaire, and an interview, as required
+For Science Abroad, admission is based on CGPA, response to a questionnaire, and an interview, as required

 U of T Students and Alumni